Ex-Minister convicted, fined $30k for gun crime - NewZimbabwe.com

 It was noted Chidarikire kept his revolver in a headboard drawer instead of the prescribed gun cabinet.

-The former minister acted unlawfully for failing to properly safeguard the loss of the gun in question.
+The former minister acted unlawfully for failing to properly safeguard against loss of the gun in question.